truefoundry/elasti/docs/src/configure-elastiservice.md

 To enable scale to 0 on any deployment, we will need to create an ElastiService custom resource for that deployment.

-A ElastiService custom resource has the following structure:
+An ElastiService custom resource has the following structure:

 ```yaml title="elasti-service.yaml" linenums="1"
 apiVersion: elasti.truefoundry.com/v1alpha1